shezakhan14ks/kroolo-hackathon/README.md

-# Ignore all the files and extract the zip "Meeting_Summarizer"file to access the complete code
+# Ignore all the files and extract the zip "Meeting_Summarizer.zip" file to access the complete code